NBA great Kobe Bryant dead in chopper crash | The New Daily

+A NBA insider reported other passengers included another parent and her daughter.

+Investigators are trying to determine the cause of the fatal crash.
+There was extensive fog in the Los Angeles area on Sunday morning.

-Sports stars from around the globe have begun paying tribute to retired basketball legend Kobe Bryant who was killed along with four others in a helicopter crash in Calabasas California.
+As news broke of the tragedy, sports stars from around the globe have begun paying tribute to retired basketball legend Kobe Bryant who was killed along with eight others in a helicopter crash in Calabasas California.

-Bryant, 41, who was married with four daughters, was an 18-time All-Star who won five NBA championships and became one of the greatest players of his generation during a 20-year career spent entirely with the Los Angeles Lakers, on Monday morning (AEDT).
+Bryant, who was married with four daughters, was an 18-time All-Star who won five NBA championships and became one of the greatest players of his generation during a 20-year career spent entirely with the Los Angeles Lakers.

-There are several as yet unconfirmed reports one of his daughters, Gianna, 13, was also on board the helicopter when it crashed.

-Hundreds of people have begun gathering outside the home of the LA Lakers, the STAPLES Centre, leaving tributes and flowers, and where, in four hours time, the 62nd Grammy Awards are to be held.
+Hundreds of people have begun gathering outside the home of the LA Lakers, the STAPLES Centre, leaving tributes and flowers, and where, in two hours’ time, the 62nd Grammy Awards are to be held.

 Retired NBA star Kobe Bryant, a basketball prodigy who went on to win five championships with the Los Angeles Lakers, died in a helicopter crash in California https://t.co/9lxGzVSHLs pic.twitter.com/7oIjDfzST4